annied11/1684/README.md

 ### Comparative Analysis
 Use information from the Bias Evaluation including the **Stereotype Rate** and more to evaluate the differences between increased compression rates and stereotyped choices.
 This is shown and discussed in various ways:
- - **Table:** Simple table showing the model and stereotype rate anaylzing what that means in the context
+ - **Table:** Simple table showing the model and stereotype rate anaylzing what that means in the context (Stereotype Rate by Dataset)
- - **Pearson Correlation Coefficient:** Showing and seeing if there is a relationship between increased compression and stereotype
- - **Visualization:** Use a graph to show and discuss the trade off between increased stereotyping of models and their efficiency

-### Comparative Table (Stereotype Rate by Dataset)

 | Model               | StereoSet ↑ | CrowS-Pairs ↑ | WinoBias ↑ (config) | Bias-in-Bios ↑ |
 |---------------------|------------:|--------------:|---------------------:|---------------:|